Causes Of First And Second World War

 4. Breaking of Treaty of Versailles

-Hitler preached ‘Victorious Sword’ he broke the Treaty of Versailles and began to build German’s armed forces.
+Hitler preached ‘Victorious Sword’ he broke the Treaty of Versailles and began to build Germany’s armed forces.
 Hitler move to occupy Rhineland, Vienna and soon he moved to conquest Sudetenland.
 The heads of four nations Germany, Italy, Britain, and France decided to hand over Sudetenland to Germany.

 5. Policy of Appeasement